-Paresh Dhoke, a Principal Consultant at Treliant, has over 17 years of experience in the financial sector across a wide range of areas.
+Paresh Dhoke, a Senior Manager in Treliant’s Capital Markets Digital Transformation practice, has over 17 years of experience in the financial sector across a wide range of areas.
 He has extensive experience in managing regulatory change projects focused on data and data transformation, within Risk and Middle Office functions.
-He has a vast knowledge…

 This article looks at the importance of effective data management systems and their impact on risk management within banks.
 Data management is a set of processes and practices that determine how data is collected, organized, protected, governed, and stored in an organization to be effectively used to make sound business decisions.

 Although multiple models outline the elements of an effective data management program (including DCAM, the Data Management Capabilities Assessment Model), the below diagram gets to the essence of the core elements to be considered:

 Most of these concepts are easy to understand in principle but can be tricky to implement in practice, especially if the organization does not have a dedicated data function in place.
 This is particularly true for some banks operating in the global markets, where incorrect or ineffective implementation of data management practices can have a major impact on a bank’s risk management capabilities.